LIBREhub/gitbuilding-GUI/README.md

-### This repository is now integrated into GitBuilding on Gitlab and no longer maintained
+### This repository is now integrated into Gitbuilding on Gitlab and no longer maintained
 https://gitlab.com/gitbuilding/gitbuilding

 # Gitbuilding GUI